elabftw/elabftw/README.md

 # Support

+## Community support

 Free support is available through [GitHub issues](https://github.com/elabftw/elabftw/issues/new/choose).
 Please open an issue if you have a problem, want to make a suggestion, ask a question or discuss a feature.

 You can also join the [chat room on Gitter](https://gitter.im/elabftw/elabftw).

+## Commercial support

-Pro support, dedicated hosting or commercial license are available from [Deltablot](https://www.deltablot.com/elabftw).
+PRO support and professional hosting are available from [Deltablot](https://www.deltablot.com/elabftw).

+# Stay tuned

 [Subscribe to the newsletter](http://eepurl.com/bTjcMj) to be notified when a new release is out!